What Are the Important Provisions of a Will?

 When deciding what assets to give to certain people try to be as descriptive and as clear as possible.
 This is especially true with personal property.
 For example, let's say you wanted to leave "my earrings" to your daughter.
 This provision could be ambiguous.
 Do you mean all your earrings, or just a few pair?
 What if you had more than one daughter?
 What if that daughter predeceased you, do her children inherit the earrings?
 As you can see, it is vital that you be as clear and unambiguous as possible when preparing your will.
 An experienced will lawyer will help guide you through the pitfalls of ambiguous language to ensure that your intent is clear.

-Let Clarksville Estate Planning Attorney John Crow Help You Prepare a Custom Will
+Let Clarksville Will Lawyer John Crow Help You Prepare a Custom Will

 Whether you want a simple, straightforward will or a will that is extremely detailed, Will Lawyer John Crow is ready to work with you to prepare a will and estate plan that suits your needs.
 Give us a call today at our Clarksville office to discuss your ideas.